clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.

-Runc and Kata Containers\* kata-runtime adhere to :abbr:`OCI (Open Container Initiative*)` guidelines and work seamlessly with Kubernetes.
-`Kata Containers`_ provide strong isolation for untrusted workloads or multi-tenant scenarios.
+Runc and Kata Containers\* kata-runtime adhere to :abbr:`OCI (Open Container Initiative*)` guidelines and work seamlessly with Kubernetes. `Kata Containers`_ provide strong isolation for untrusted workloads or  multi-tenant scenarios.
 Runc and Kata Containers can be allocated on a  per-pod basis so you can mix and match both on the same host to suit your needs.

-Kubernetes supports many combinations of container engines and runtime interfaces.
-You can use multiple runtimes with CRI-O, including *runc* and *kata-runtime*.
 This tutorial describes the following combinations:

 * Kubernetes with Docker and runc
 * Kubernetes with CRI-O and kata-runtime